Cellular and Molecular Medicine

 There is a great deal of flexibility and it is possible to transfer between courses as your interests develop.
 You can also transfer to one of our four-year Study in Industry degrees if you secure a placement during year two.

 You'll join a close-knit and supportive community.
-Students on our cellular and molecular medicine courses are highly satisfied with the quality of teaching.
-98% of students surveyed agreed that staff are good at explaining things, and 95% said their course is intellectually stimulating (NSS 2020).
+96% of surveyed cellular and molecular medicine students said their course is intellectually stimulating and 91% agreed that staff are good at explaining things (NSS 2022).

 Our courses also help develop career-ready skills.
-96% of cellular and molecular medicine students agreed that the skills they developed during their time at university will be useful for their future careers (NSS 2020).
+90% of surveyed cellular and molecular medicine students agreed that the skills they developed during their time at university will be useful for their future careers (NSS 2022).